Pennoweth Tribes

 What are Tribes?

 Everyone in school is part of a tribe; they allow everyone to feel part of a bigger team outside of their classroom.
-All children have their own tribal polo shirts that they are able to wear on PE days and during tribal competitions.
+All children (and staff) have their own tribal polo shirts that they are able to wear on PE days and during tribal competitions.

 Our tribes are named after four famous and beautiful gardens in Cornwall: